arvae Exhibition in Arosa

 The first «Kollektiv» commenced in August 2021 in Arosa, Switzerland.
 As we’ve learned from our partner Arosa Tourism, the municipality is facing some urgent environmental challenges, such as shifts in seasons, longer summers for itsit’s dependence on winter tourism or shifts in prevalent species in high altitudes.
 Therefore Arosa embraces the approach of the project to activate and fuel a broader public imagination around these topics.
 This in mind, the «Kollektiv» has already been up twice and gone through the research and lab phases.

-In August 2021, the research phase of the Arosa «Kollektiv» took place.
-In this first step, the «Kollektiv-members» visited Arosa for 4 days and identified the needs, challenges, and opportunities for potential projects in close exchange with various local (environmental) experts.
+In August 2021 the research phase of the Arosa «Kollektiv» took place.
+In this first step the «Kollektiv»-members visited Arosa for four days and identified the needs, challenges, and opportunities for potential projects in close exchange with various local (environmental) experts.
 Here comes a huge shout-out to our wonderful local friends and collaborators who generously gave the «Kollektiv» insight into their work and passions in and for Arosa!

-The research phase resulted in the identification of water systems, agriculture, local food production, and sustainable tourism as key topics to develop projects around.
+The research phase resulted in the identification of water systems, agriculture, local food production, and sustainable tourism as key topics to develop projects on.

 Based on the information gathered in the research phase, the «Kollektiv» started developing specific project proposals addressing the selected topics.
-In order to advance the work on the proposals, the «Kollektiv-members» met for another 5 days in Arosa in September 2021.
-In this lab phase, the «Kollektiv» has largely organised their work themselves, setting their own priorities and workshops in our open space format.
-There were meetings held between «Kollektiv-members» and local (environmental) experts, we sat at a round table with Arosas major and the director of Arosa Tourism and we’ve had numerious work-sessions, gatherings and reflections together, further developing the project proposals.
-After this meeting in September, the «Kollektiv» worked on their project proposals for three more weeks.
+In order to advance the work on the proposals the «Kollektiv»-members have met for another five days in Arosa in September 2021.
+During this lab phase the «Kollektiv» largely organised their work autonomously, setting their own priorities and workshops in our open space format.
+There were meetings held between «Kollektiv-members» and local (environmental) experts, we sat at a round table with the Arosa’s major and the director of Arosa Tourism and we had numerous work-sessions, gatherings, and reflections together, further developing the project proposals.
+After meeting physically in September the «Kollektiv» worked on their project proposals for three additional weeks.

-From mid-November 2021 onwards, the chosen projects will be specified, produced, realised and, finally, evaluated.
+From mid-November 2021 onwards the chosen projects will be specified, produced, realised, and, eventually, evaluated.
 We look forward to sharing their plans and progress here soon.

-What makes our «Kollektiv» strong is the expertise and passion of its members and their diversity in skills and characters.
-Meet the «Kollektiv» of artists, scientists and local (environmental) experts for arvae in Arosa:
+What makes our «Kollektiv» strong is the expertise and passion of its members and the diversity in skills and characters.
+Meet the «Kollektiv» of artists, scientists, and local (environmental) experts for arvae in Arosa: